- We recognise that the family is the expert on their child and work in partnership with them.

 - First aid qualified staff

-- Literacy intervention and booster sessions/ Systematic Synthetic Phonics sessions
+- English intervention and booster sessions/ Systematic Synthetic Phonics sessions

-- Numeracy intervention and booster sessions, including Numicon and Addicus
+- Maths intervention and booster sessions, including Numicon and Addicus

 - Mental health issues including anxiety, stress and attachment disorder